The-CEAS-Library/Program-Coordinator-Wiki/Automation Script/Email Generator/README.md

     * Date of the workshop (MM/DD/YYYY)
     * Instructor name (optional)
 3. If the workshops are online, the program will need to read from the link_id.txt file follow the written format
-4. The program will generate an email for the workshop participants.
+4. The program will generate an email for the workshop participants and output it into email.txt file.

 ## Features: